Recent publications & awards

 PWB Photographer Ken Kurzweil, featured in The Telegraph.
 Ken was on assignment in India, holding a photography workshop for students of Turning Point, an NGO that works with children and adults with mental illness and intellectual disabilities.

-(Portugese) CEO & Founder Danielle Da Silva talks about the climate crisis and the role photography takes in it’s message.
+(Portugese) CEO & Founder Danielle Khan Da Silva talks about the climate crisis and the role photography takes in it’s message.
 “In her photographs, she tries to escape the narrative of the crisis and take a more holistic approach.”

 Sharon Radisch on assignment with PWB for Eco Soap Bank in Cambodia